mozilla/releasewarrior/how-tos/relpro.md

     * `release-localtest` serves updates from the candidates/ dir.
 We should notify drivers once all artifacts are available there.
 Again, release-cdntest depends on a human decision (not automatic) in automation so no email required.
         * look in taskgraph graph for task with name `firefox mozilla-release push to releases human decision task`.
         * this task should be the only task left that is blocking the graph (aside from the post release human task)
         * all other en-us, l10n, partial, and partner artifact generating tasks should be finished.
+However, in emergency situations, the partner artifacts should not block sending out the email should the `firefox mozilla-release checksums builder` ran succcessfully.
 * Desktop Firefox ESRs
     * `esr-localtest` serves updates from the candidates/ dir.
 We should notify drivers once all artifacts are available there.
 Again, esr-cdntest depends on a human decision (not automatic) in automation so no email required.
         * look in taskgraph graph for task with name `firefox mozilla-esr push to releases human decision task`.